Harold Huber: Radio

 Huber starred as Hercule Poirot in The Adventures of M. Hercule Poirot in a weekly half-hour program from February to October, 1945 (the program is also cited as being titled simply Hercule Poirot or Agatha Christie's Poirot).
 Agatha Christie introduced the initial broadcast of the series via shortwave radio.
 In October 1946, Huber began a year-long run on radio as Poirot in a daily fifteen-minute program on CBS, called Mystery of the Week, with scripts by Alfred Bester.
 Huber also portrayed Fu Manchu on radio in an eponymous program.

 Television

 Huber's television debut came in 1950, as the star of a weekly half-hour drama, I Cover Times Square, on ABC.
 He played Johnny Warren, a nationally known newspaper and radio columnist.
 Huber also produced the New York-made show, which lasted only one season.

-Final role
+Final roles

-In September 1958, Huber co-starred with Eva Gabor in a short-lived off-Broadway revival of Frank Wedekind's play Lulu, his last professional credit.
+In September 1958, Huber co-starred with Eva Gabor in a short-lived off-Broadway revival of Frank Wedekind's play Lulu, his last stage credit.
+That same year he was cast in two episodes of the hit TV comedy series The Phil Silvers Show, aired in November 1958 and February 1959, respectively.